zuozhenggh/learning-library/analytics-library/redbull-map/map-layers/map-layers.md

     ![](./images/save-workbook.png)

-## Task 2: Add Points Dataset to OAC and assign it to the map layer
+## Task 2: Create the Points Dataset and assign it to the map layer

 1. Select the circle icon containing a **+** next to Search to select **Add Dataset**